gvwilson/thirdbit/src/fiction/bear/index.md

 whether this Mukh person has anything to do with your sister's disappearance," Mope replied patiently.
 "Perhaps he and the bear wanted to be on the morning ferry downriver.
-Or wanted to, um, to circumvent the gate inspection traders are usually subject to?
+Or wanted to, um, to circumvent the gate inspection that traders are usually subject to?
 It could mean nothing."

 Everyone was silent.
-"I'm—I'm sorry I don't know anything more, honored," Dobchang finally said awkwardly.
+"I'm sorry I don't know anything more, honored," Dobchang finally said awkwardly.

 The prince shook his head.